 Upon receipt of a report of prohibited conduct, a staff member will contact the Complainant, if identified, to provide information about supportive measures, discuss the Complainant's wishes regarding supportive measures, and explain the process of filing a formal complaint.

 The information provided in this report, including names, will be shared only with the UND employees who need to know in order to assist in providing support or resolution, although in certain situations some or all of the information must be shared with local law enforcement.
-Disclosures are protected by privacy laws that apply to a student’s education record, law enforcement investigative records, and North Dakota law related to Title IX records, as applicable.
-Complainants always have the right to choose whether to participate in any University or law enforcement process.
+Disclosures are protected by privacy laws that apply to a student’s education records, law enforcement investigative records, and North Dakota law related to Title IX records, as applicable.
+Complainants always have the right to choose whether to participate in any University or law enforcement processes.

 The University also offers access to confidential resources for students and employees who are unsure about whether to report prohibited conduct or are seeking counseling or other emotional support in addition to (or without) making a report to the University.